nicholasdille/container-slides/160_gitlab_ci/130_rules/exercise.md

     git checkout upstream/160_gitlab_ci/130_rules_workflow -- '*'
     ```

-## Task 3: Use deploy freeze
+## Task 3: Implement a deploy freeze

-Projects can define a [deploy freeze](https://docs.gitlab.com/ee/user/project/releases/index.html#prevent-unintentional-releases-by-setting-a-deploy-freeze) to prevent pipelines to run but the settings only results in an environment variable `$CI_DEPLOY_FREEZE`.
+Projects can define a [deploy freeze](https://docs.gitlab.com/ee/user/project/releases/index.html#prevent-unintentional-releases-by-setting-a-deploy-freeze) to prevent deployments to run.
+Configuring this setting results in a new environment variable called `$CI_DEPLOY_FREEZE`.
 Rules as well as workflow rules can be used to enforce deploy freezes.

 Modify the pipeline to prevent the execution when `$CI_DEPLOY_FREEZE` is not empty.

 Afterwards check the pipeline in the GitLab UI.
 You should see a successful pipeline run.

 ??? info "Hint 1 (Click if you are stuck)"
-    Simply enter the variable into a rule to check if it is not empty.
+    Simply enter the variable name into a rule to check if it is not empty.

 ??? info "Hint 2 (Click if you are stuck)"
-    Checkout the [`when`](https://docs.gitlab.com/ee/ci/yaml/#when) keyword under [`if`](https://docs.gitlab.com/ee/ci/yaml/#rulesif) to control whether to start a pipeline/job or not.
+    Checkout the [`when`](https://docs.gitlab.com/ee/ci/yaml/#when) keyword and place it under the [`if`](https://docs.gitlab.com/ee/ci/yaml/#rulesif) keyword to control pipeline/job execution.

 ??? example "Solution (Click if you are stuck)"
     `.gitlab-ci.yml`: